CallumBeaney/blogge/content/blog/gawain.md

 date="2024-01-01"
 +++

+This is mostly a post about why translations are interesting but if you can it's better to read the source material.

 Below is one of my favourite passages from the Pearl Poet's *Gawain and the Green Knight*, a 14th-century English poem written in a Cheshire dialect:

 ```